🎉 CYBER MONDAY STARTS NOW — GET $50 OFF WITH HELLOCYBER50 🎉

 Before going down this troubled path, consider a prenup for handling your allocation of debt.
 A prenup is a contract entered into before marriage to determine property division, debt division, alimony, and more.
 By drafting your own agreement, you can decide on the ownership of debt instead of having the government decide for you.
 That’s right–if you don’t get a prenup, there’s a “default prenup” that will be decided for you by your state law.
 The “default prenup” is your state laws.
 Keep reading to learn more about state laws, debt, and how prenups can help!

-There are a couple things to understand before we dive in.
+There are a couple of things to understand before we dive in.
 The first is that state divorce law controls what happens to your debt in a divorce.
 How debt in a divorce is handled varies from state to state.
-That means that what will happen to your debt in divorce (and without a prenup) will depend on your state.
 And you may not like the results.
 Let’s look at the ways in which states divide up debt.

 There are two types of U.S. divorce property division methods: equitable distribution and community property.
 Equitable distribution is used by the majority of states (41 to be exact), and it divides property based on a set of factors, such as the length of the marriage, the age and health of each spouse, each spouse’s needs, each spouse’s financial contributions, and more.